The regular lines of antigen-antibody

 2.2.
 The supplementary complement-dependent neutralization reaction.

 The investigations were performed with Suid herpesvirus 1 (SuHV-1) with extended reactions at 37 oC [2].
-First, the effect of complement on the progression of virus inactivation in a neutralization test was investigated (Fig. 7), using serum from a pig 13 days after nasal infection containing predominantly specific IgM but also a low level of IgG antibodies, cf. Fig. 8.
+First, the effect of complement on the progression of virus inactivation in a neutralization test was investigated (Figure 7), using serum from a pig 13 days after nasal infection containing predominantly specific IgM but also a low level of IgG antibodies, cf. Figure 8.
 The optimal effect of complement was not obtained if added at the start of the virus-serum incubation (neutralization line 1-1).
 The extended reaction periods gave neutralization lines with a log-log slope coefficient of 1, indicating a first-order reaction with increasing reaction times.

 Figure 7.
 The effect of complement on the progression of neutralization in a convalescent-phase serum.
 From Bitsch and Eskildsen 1982 [2]